Fordingbridge: Overview

 The Great Bridge, from which the town received its present name, has seven arches and can be seen from the town's large riverside park and recreation ground.
 The park contains a children's play area, secluded memorial gardens, and large sports playing field.
 A bronze statue of the painter and former resident Augustus John stands on the banks of the Avon near the Great Bridge.

 St. Mary's Church, which has some typical Norman characteristics, is located in the south of the town.
 The church has a memorial to James Alexander Seton, last British person killed in a duel in England.
 The town also has a Catholic church in the form of Our Lady of Sorrows and St Philip Benizi.
 The Building dates from 1874 while the altar dating from 1897 was originally used at Netley Hospital.

 Fordingbridge Hospital is a small community hospital built within the grounds of a Victorian workhouse.
 Most of the older buildings have been redeveloped into private housing, however, the hospital site still houses an inpatient ward, as well as limited outpatients services.
 Fordingbridge Doctors Surgery is on the same site in Bartons Road.
 Fordingbridge Hospital was used as a COVID-19 vaccination centre from 2020.

 The local comprehensive school is The Burgate School and Sixth Form Centre, in Burgate, a small hamlet to the north of the town.

+Sport

-Fordingbridge is home to Fordingbridge Turks, one of the oldest football clubs in England, established circa 1868.
-The Turks name is believed to derive from wishing to emulate the determination shown by Ottoman forces at Siege of Plevna.
-Fordingbridge Turks FC play their matches at the recreation ground.
+Fordingbridge Turks are one of the oldest football clubs in England, established circa 1868.
+Their unusual name is believed to derive from wishing to emulate the determination shown by Ottoman forces at Siege of Plevna.
+This has seen them featured on BBC regional television and gain a large social media following.
+Affiliated to the Hampshire Football Association, the club are run entirely by volunteers and have numerous sides in various age categories.
+They play their matches at the recreation ground with the men's 1st team now playing in the Southampton League Premier Division.
+In 1982 they won the Bournemouth Pickford Cup at Dean Court and in 1993 celebrated their 125th anniversary with a prestigious friendly match against Southampton.
+Their most famous player is Frank Jefferis, who was born in the town and went on to enjoy a successful professional career that saw him play for England.

 'The Rec' is also home to Fordingbridge Rugby Club, and Fordingbridge’s weekly Parkrun.